jonathan-r-jones/Outer-Banks-2021/index.md

 ![](OBX-Love.jpg)

 What are you doing the last week of July, 2021?
-So this beach house idea is just an effort to get just a little more friends and family into our lives.
+The idea is get just a little more friends and family into our lives.

 Nags Head is the center of the action in the Outer Banks (OBX).
 So the plan is to rent a beach house there.
 If there is a lot of interest we can rent a bigger house or perhaps even